AxisCommunications/acap-native-sdk-examples/vdostream/README.md

 ### Limitations

-- The example is done for the armv7hf architecture, but it is possible to update to aarch64 architecture.
 - Supported video compression formats for an Axis video device are found in the data-sheet of the device.

 ### How to run the code